 Were you recently arrested for DWI in North Texas while a child was a passenger in your vehicle?
 You should not delay in seeking experienced legal representation for help obtaining the best possible outcome for your case.

 This crime is classified as a state jail felony.
-Texas Penal Code § 49.045 states that a person commits the offense of driving while intoxicated with child passenger if:
+Texas Penal Code § 49.045 states that a person commits the offense of driving while intoxicated with a child passenger if:

-Under Texas Penal Code § 49.01(2), term intoxicated is defined as meaning either “not having the normal use of mental or physical faculties by reason of the introduction of alcohol, a controlled substance, a drug, a dangerous drug, a combination of two or more of those substances, or any other substance into the body” or having an alcohol concentration of 0.08 or higher.
+Under Texas Penal Code § 49.01(2), the term intoxicated is defined as meaning either “not having the normal use of mental or physical faculties by reason of the introduction of alcohol, a controlled substance, a drug, a dangerous drug, a combination of two or more of those substances, or any other substance into the body” or having an alcohol concentration of 0.08 or higher.
 Alcohol concentration is defined under Texas Penal Code § 49.01(1) as meaning the number of grams of alcohol per:

-Following any DWI arrest, an alleged offender has only 15 days to request an Administrative License Revocation (ALR) Hearing to contest the suspension of his or her driver’s license.
+Following any DWI arrest, an alleged offender has only 15 days to request an Administrative License Revocation (ALR) hearing to contest the suspension of his or her driver’s license.
 When a person has been charged with drunk driving while having a child as a passenger, he or she could lose his or her driver’s license for 180 days.